-NOTE 12-LEASES
+NOTE 14-LEASES

-On January 1, 2022, the Company adopted the guidance set forth in ASU No. 2016-02, Leases (Topic 842) using the optional transition method provided by the guidance set forth in ASU No. 2018-11, Leases (Topic 842).
 Our operating leases primarily consist of real estate leases such as offices.
-Our leases have remaining terms of approximately one year to six years.
-During the year ended December 31, 2022, operating lease expense was \$4.2 million.
+Our leases have remaining terms of approximately one year to five years.
+During the year ended December 31, 2023 and December 31, 2022, operating lease expense was \$4.8 million and \$4.2 million, respectively.
 We do not have any finance leases.
 Our total variable and short-term lease payments were immaterial for all periods presented.